Nenzing

-Nenzing is a market town in the district of Bludenz in the Austrian state of Vorarlberg with a population of 6.225 (2022).
+Nenzing is a market town in the district of Bludenz in the Austrian state of Vorarlberg with a population of 6,225 (2022).

 Population

 Education

 There are 5 kindergarten, 4 primary schools and there is one secondary modern school in Nenzing.

 Politics

 Florian Kasseroler from the Freedom Party of Austria is the mayor of Nenzing since 2003.

+Transport

+Nenzing railway station is on the main west–east route connecting the Vorarlberg railway line (Vorarlbergbahn) in the directions of Bregenz and Bludenz, continuing eastward over the Arlberg Railway line to Innsbruck and beyond.
+The train system is operated by the Austrian Federal Railways (ÖBB), including regional train services of Vorarlberg S-Bahn.